Abijeet/rhasspy-intent-handler/README.md

 ## What can it do?

-- [ ] Query Wikipedia for certain queries.
+- [x] Query Wikipedia for certain queries.
 Example:
    * Who is Barack Obama?
    * Tell me about Delhi
+- [x] Send responses to a Telegram channel
 - [ ] How is the weather in `{my city}`
 - [ ] What is the time in Delhi?
 - [ ] Schedule events.
 Example: